Australian Air Force Cadets: National Competitions

+In 2023 and 2024, the AAFC participated in the Chief of Army Cadets Team Challenge, an Australian Army Cadets national competition hosted at Kokoda Barracks, Canungra.

 Wing Competitions

 Wings may also hold their own competitions throughout the year and are similar to national competitions.
 This can include Drill Competitions, Unmanned Aerial Vehicle (UAV) competitions and a shooting competitions.

 International Air Cadet Exchange (IACE)

 The International Air Cadet Exchange (IACE) Program came into being in 1947 when Canada and the UK arranged a bi-lateral exchange of air cadets between the two countries.

 The AAFC currently exchanges with the following countries: